What is a good credit score?

 According to the Consumer Financial Protection Bureau (CFPB), credit scores are based on information from your credit reports.
 And they’re calculated by credit-scoring companies like FICO and VantageScore using complex formulas called scoring models.

+FICO and VantageScore credit scores generally range from 300 to 850.
 Lenders, like credit card issuers or banks, ultimately determine for themselves what they consider a good credit score.

-This video explains a little more about how credit works.
+This video explains a little more about how credit works:

 Why are there different credit scores?